Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - Shodan – World’s first search engine for Internet-connected devices.

-- recon-ng – Full-featured Web Reconnaissance framework written in Python.
+- recon-ng – One of the Hacking Tools Full-featured Web Reconnaissance framework written in Python.

-- github-dorks – CLI tool to scan Github repos/organizations for potential sensitive information leak.
+- github-dorks – CLI tool to scan Github repos/organizations for potentially sensitive information leak.

 - vcsmap – Plugin-based tool to scan public version control systems for sensitive information.